SteveMunch01/ckeditor5-build-classic/README.md

 ## License

 Licensed under the terms of [GNU General Public License Version 2 or later](http://www.gnu.org/licenses/gpl.html).
 For full details about the license, please check the `LICENSE.md` file or [https://ckeditor.com/legal/ckeditor-oss-license](https://ckeditor.com/legal/ckeditor-oss-license).

+## To run this editor
+npm run build

+To add this to a project you need to include the following: import * as MarkDownEditor from 'path/to/this/ckeditor5-build-classic';

+then you can use it however you like.